DOI-ONRR/doi-extractives-data/gatsby-site/src/components/layouts/Accordion/Accordion.README.md

 ## How to use

-The toggle behavior is triggered by the `aria-` attributes. `.hide-expanded` is the label used when in the collapsed state. `.show-expanded` is the label to show in the expanded state. `aria-controls` on the toggle should be set to the `id` of the expandable content container.
+The toggle behavior is triggered by the `aria-` attributes. `aria-controls` on the toggle should be set to the `id` of the expandable content container.